Explaining Beagle Sizes

 Beagles are divided into two sizes so that the smaller version, the Under 13 Inch, does not have to run rabbits or compete against the larger, 13 Inch to 15 Inch, Variety.
 This division provides a more even, and fair, playing field for the smaller size to equally compete and be recognized for their accomplishments.

-It is untrue that if you breed two 13 inch parents together you will produce 13 inch puppies.
-The chances are higher that you will get SOME 13 inch puppies, but it is very common that you will also get 13 inch to 15 inch puppies from that breeding.
+Producing 13” puppies isn’t as simple as just breeding two 13” parents together.
+The chances are higher that you will get SOME 13 inch puppies, but it is more likely that most of your puppies will be 13”-15”.
+Beagles are hard to keep small and too much emphasis on keeping them small can cause some pretty significant health issues.
 If both parents are 15 inch Beagles (between 13 inch and 15 inch) you can also produce some 13 inch puppies as well.
 If there is a high concentration of imported lines you are more apt to produce 15 inch.

 The answer is, there is absolutely no way to tell.
 Though I can use growth and weight charts to help me take an educated guess, there is no way to tell exactly how large a particular puppy will grow to be.
-If a breeder tells you that they FOR SURE have a 13 inch Beagle puppy available, they are just telling you this to sell you the puppy.
-I can only guess by looking at their past growth rate and weight, bone structure, the size of their growth plates and the pedigree.
+If a breeder tells you that they FOR SURE have a 13 inch Beagle puppy available, they are just telling you this to close the sale!
+There is no way to tell for sure even when using the growth and weight charts and guessing is just as accurate.

 The problem with this, is that each breed has it’s own disposition and personality to perform a specific task.
 Though the puppies may resemble a Beagle, even after generations of breeding them together, you most likely will lose the typical happy and non-aggressive nature that Beagles are known and renowned for.
 Though there is a “Pocket” Beagle registry, they are NOT what Beagles should look like or act like.
 There is also no way of confirm the quality, size or disposition of the breeding stock.
 I have seen “Pocket” Beagles that are over 14 inches tall!
 Pocket Beagles are just used as a term to sell puppies!